-According to the fact that I get a lot of offers to rent my Upwork account from Chinese developers, Upwork is not too much legal there.
+Since I get a lot of offers to rent my Upwork account from Chinese developers, Upwork is not too legal there.

-As for Vietnam, seems like there is not so many freelancing devs there.
+As for Vietnam, seems like there are not so many freelancing devs there.

 Almost no stereotypes about South American freelancers are known to me.
 I've heard that they usually charge about 25-35$ per hour and speak English almost natively.

-But at the same time, I've met quite a lot of guys on Upwork from South America with rate as much as 40$ per hour.
+But at the same time, I've met quite a lot of guys on Upwork from South America with rates as much as 40$ per hour.

 That's around 40-50$ per hour.
 It seems that Upwork is not so popular among freelancers from Europe.

 My guess is that European freelancers in general cannot benefit much from locational arbitrage.
-Taking into account risks of freelance compared to social guarantees and decent salaries of ordinary full time jobs.
+Taking into account the risks of freelance compared to social guarantees and decent salaries of ordinary full-time jobs.

-They start form 50$ per hour and go up to 120$ and I suppose that's not even close to a limit.
+They start from 50$ per hour and go up to 120$ and I suppose that's not even close to a limit.